The Two RV Gypsies: Full-Time RVers

 Liard River hotsprings warning sign ecosystem sign

-There are two hot springs with water temperatures ranging from 108 °F to 126 °F; the nearest is the Alpha pool which has a rocky bottom.
+There are two hot springs with water temperatures ranging from 108 °F to 126 °F. The nearest is the Alpha pool which has a rocky bottom.
 Beta pool is beyond Alpha and is larger, cooler and deeper with a muddy bottom.

 However, as of 2013, Beta pool has been permanently closed due to bear traffic, and the boardwalk leading to it has been removed.
 (The two RV Gypsies were also here in 2009 when the Beta Pool was still open.
-Those photos can be seen by using the TOC button and choosing H for Hot Springs.)
-Below: Karen enjoying the Alpha pool.
+Those photos can be seen by using the TOC button on almost any page and choosing H for Hot Springs.)

 Karen Duquette in Liard River Hot Springs Karen Duquette in Liard River Hot Springs